The Surprising Value of Camouflage

 When it comes to bad weather conditions like rain, snow, or extreme cold, there are specialized camouflage options available:

-- Rain: Invest in a waterproof camouflage jacket and pants to stay dry without compromising your ability to blend in.
+- Rain: invest in a waterproof camouflage jacket and pants to stay dry without compromising your ability to blend in.
 Ponchos are great choices here but make sure they're quiet and not shiny.

-- Snow: Opt for a white or snow camo suit that matches the snowy landscape.
+- Snow: opt for a white or snow camo suit that matches the snowy landscape.
 This will help you disappear into the background and capture stunning shots of winter birds.

-- Cold Weather: Layer up with thermal camouflage clothing to keep warm while remaining hidden from the keen eyes of birds.
+- Cold Weather: layer up with thermal camouflage clothing to keep warm while remaining hidden from the keen eyes of birds.
 Alternatively, wear thermal clothes under lighter camouflage.

-- Hot Weather: In hot conditions, choose lightweight and breathable camouflage clothing that will keep you cool and comfortable.
+- Hot Weather: in hot conditions, choose lightweight and breathable camouflage clothing that will keep you cool and comfortable.
 You can also find grease-paint if long-sleeves and pants are too much.
 A good camo hat will keep the sun off your face as breakup your outline as well.

 The Secret of Silent Camouflage

-In addition to visual camouflage, it's important to consider sound.
-Birds have excellent hearing, so wearing clothing that minimizes noise is essential.
 Look for garments made from soft and quiet materials that won't create unnecessary disturbances.
 When it comes to the value of camouflage, it's worthless if sound scares the birds away.

 Understanding Bird Vision and Senses

 To truly master camouflage, it's helpful to understand how birds see and perceive their surroundings.
-Birds have remarkable color vision and can detect even the slightest movement.
-By blending into their environment, you can get closer to them without causing alarm.
-Of course this means the right camo but it also means being patient and still.
+Birds have remarkable color vision and can detect the slightest movement.

 Be Patient And Still

 Because birds are so keenly aware of what's happening around them you must be still if you want birds to come close to you.
-In fact, it's a great idea to buy camouflage wraps for your camera and lenses too.
-Also, consider using a tripod and a gimble head.
-Those will allow you to keep your camera perfectly still for a long time.

 That brings us to the topic of patience.
 Because you're likely making a lot of noise when you set up birds may avoid the area you're in even if they can't see you.
 As a result, if you're not patient, they might not return before you leave.
-Ultimately, no matter what you spend your money on, the value of your gear is zero if you're moving on before your subject shows up.
-Truly, you'll be surprised as just how many birds you will photograph when you're patient.

 Alternatives To Camouflage